Bichigt & Zuun Khatavch Border Crossing

 For most of history, this was an open and undefined frontier, the domain of nomadic herders who moved with their livestock across the vast grasslands, following the seasons without regard for modern political lines.
 The modern border was demarcated during the Soviet era but remained a quiet and largely undeveloped line, a soft frontier between two socialist allies.
 The development of the Bichigt-Zuun Khatavch crossing into a formal land port is a recent phenomenon, driven by the discovery of coal and other mineral deposits in Sukhbaatar province in the 21st century.
 Like the crossings in the west, this gateway was developed to facilitate the export of these resources to China.
 It does not follow an ancient trade route or connect major historical centers.
 It is a pragmatic creation, a logistical solution to the challenge of getting resources from the remote Mongolian interior to the nearest major market.
 Its history is short, functional, and directly tied to the commodity prices that drive the global economy.
 It is a border created by geologists and economists, not by soldiers or explorers.

-Border Procedures: Not Applicable for Tourists
+Border Procedures: Not Applicable for Most Tourists

 The Regional Context: The Great Eastern Steppe

 The crossing connects the Sukhbaatar province of Mongolia with the Xilingol League of Inner Mongolia in China.
 This is one of the most sparsely populated regions on earth.
 The landscape is a vast, treeless grassland, home to huge herds of Mongolian gazelles and the nomadic herders who have lived here for centuries.
 The main town on the Mongolian side is Baruun-Urt, the provincial capital, itself a remote and dusty outpost.
 On the Chinese side, the region is also a vast grassland, but it is being rapidly transformed by mining and industrial development.
 The journey to this border from either Ulaanbaatar or from a major Chinese city is a long and arduous one, through a very remote and undeveloped landscape.
 The main reason for any traffic on this route is the mining industry.
 It is a border that serves the needs of industry, not the needs of travelers.
-The beauty of the eastern steppe is immense, but it is a region that is best explored from within Mongolia, without the intention of crossing this remote and restricted frontier.
+The beauty of the eastern steppe is immense, but it is a region that is best explored from within Mongolia, without the intention of crossing this remote frontier.
 The sense of isolation is both the region’s greatest attraction and its greatest challenge.

 Final Contextual Note: A Border for Industry, Not Individuals